defiant00/tyon/README.md

 ; a value of _ in a typed map means there is no corresponding value employee = /person (Other _ 25) ; first = Other, age = 25

+; a typed map can have extra key / value pairs
+"with extra" = /person (First middle = D Last 21 address = "123 address")

 ; lists can also be typed, with the type applying to the children typed-list = /person [
     (John Doe 42)